celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

   - row/column numbers that do not match with the Merkle root
   - shares that were successfully repaired and verified (all correct shares).

-Base on `ErrByzantineRow`/`ErrByzantineCol` internal fields we should generate a [MerkleProofs](https://github.com/celestiaorg/nmt/blob/master/proof.go#L17) for respective verified shares from [nmt](https://github.com/celestiaorg/nmt/blob/master/nmt.go) tree return as the `ErrBadEncoding` from `RetrieveData`.
+Based on `ErrByzantineRow`/`ErrByzantineCol` internal fields, we should generate a [MerkleProofs](https://github.com/celestiaorg/nmt/blob/master/proof.go#L17) for respective verified shares from [nmt](https://github.com/celestiaorg/nmt/blob/master/nmt.go) tree return as the `ErrBadEncoding` from `RetrieveData`.

 ```go
 type ErrBadEncoding struct {